What is External Attack Surface Management (EASM)?

 External attack surface management (EASM) is the continuous practice of discovering and assessing Internet-facing assets and looking for their vulnerabilities and anomalies.
 Mapping out your attack surface with External Attack Surface Management will help you understand where and to what degree your Internet-facing assets are exposed.

-Greater use of the public cloud and highly connected supply chains are leaving organizations vulnerable to attackers.
+Greater use of the public and hybrid cloud and highly connected supply chains are leaving organizations vulnerable to attackers.
 For those working on the frontline of cybersecurity, identifying and monitoring changes in your external attack surface is crucial to discern what actions to take to protect the attack surface.

 Learn more in the e-book: External Attack Surface Management - What it is and what it isn't